Samarth-Khatri/Java-DSA/String, Dynamic String and Dynamic Array/Toggle Case/README.md

 <div>
   <ul>
-    <li>ou are given a string that contains only lowercase and uppercase alphabets.</li>
+    <li>You are given a string that contains only lowercase and uppercase alphabets.</li>
 <li>You have to toggle the case of every character of the given string.</li>
   </ul>
 </div>